Use coupon code WELCOME10 for 10% off your first order.

 Oat Baths:

 A soothing oat bath can calm redness and itch.
+Colloidal oatmeal has well-documented anti-inflammatory and soothing effects on irritated skin (Nebus et al., 2012).
 Just pop a handful of oats in a muslin cloth, tie it up, and swirl it in warm bath water.

 Chamomile Compresses: